bm54cloud/golang-learning/notes.md

 - Create package level variables with `var` syntax
 - If you make some of your variables package level variables, you do not need to pass them as parameters to your functions
 - Best practice is to define a variable as locally as possible, so if it is only being used within a single function, define it within that function, not at the package level

+**Multiple Packages**
+- If your application is large, you may want to organize it with multiple packages
+- For example, if a booking application is available for each city, maybe each city's code is its own package (main.go, london.go, singapore.go, etc) and you put shared logic in a common package
+- Variables and functions defined outside any function can be accessed in all other files **within the same package**
+- When running `go run main.go` and using helper or shared functions, you also have to include where those shared functions live
+    - Ex. `go run main.go` will give you an error "undefined: <shared_function_name>
+    - The correct command would be `go run main.go <shared_function_file>`
+    - Ex. `go run main.go shared.go`
+- If you don't want to specify the shared file (you may have many), you can instead specify a folder that contains those files
+    - Ex. `go run .` will run all the files in the current folder
+- When you have multiple packages, you should have a folder for each package, and all the files pertaining to that package reside in the package's folder
+- If referencing a package within another package, you must import it into the package that wants to use it
+- The `go.mod` file defines the module (Ex. `booking-app`), which is the import path for all the packages in your application
+    - Ex. `import "booking-app/shared"`, NOT `import "shared"`
+- After importing the other package, you call it in the main package via `<package_name>.<function_name>`
+    - Ex. `shared.validateUserInput`
+- Also have to explicitly export the function that is in the other package
+- Exporting a function makes it available for use in other pacakges (It's not enough just to define the function in its own pacakge.
+You must also export it.)
+- Export a function by CAPITALIZING the first letter in the function
+    - Ex. `func ValidateUserInput` instead of `func validateUserInput`
+- You can export variables, constants, functions, and types all by simply capitalizing the first letter

+**Variable Scope**
+- Package, global, and local
+- Local
+    - Declaration within a function can be used only within that function
+    - Declaration within a block (Ex. for, if-else) can only be used within that block
+- Package
+    - Declaration outside all functions can be used everywhere in the same package
+- Global
+    - Declaration with capitalized variable name can be used everywhere in the module

+**Maps**
+- Use a map data type to store key: value pairs
+- Ex.
+You want to only print the firstName and lastName user input, but you want to save the firstName, lastName, email, and userTickets input somewhere.
+Use a map to do this
+- Key: value pair would look like:
+    ```
+    firstName: "John"
+    lastName: "Doe"
+    email: "john@email.com"
+    userTickets: 5
+    ```
+- When creating maps, all keys have the same data type and all values have the same data type
+- Make an empty map with `var userData = make(map[string]string)`
+- In the above example, `[string]` is the data type of the key and `string` is the data type of the value
+- If you have a 2nd data type, like int or unit that you want to include in the map, you can convert it to a string using `strconv.FormatInt` or `strconv.FormatUint`
+    - Ex. `strconv.FormatUint(uint64(userTickets), 10)`
+    - This takes your uint value and formats it to a string with a decimal number
+    - The 10 is for base 10, which represents decimal numbers
+    - To save that value in the map, you would use `userData["numberOfTickets"] = strconv.FormatUint(uint64(userTickets), 10)`